How to grow your Instagram account in 2026

 Hashtags in the comments or caption?

 It doesn’t matter.
-Both in the caption as well as in the comments work great.
-Placing your hashtags in the comments will still allow your post to be discovered by people that search the keywords on Instagram search.
+Both in the caption and in the comments work great.
+Placing your hashtags in the comments will still allow your post to be discovered by people who search the keywords on Instagram search.

 Switch up your hashtags

 It is good to switch up your hashtags from time to time.
 Using the same set of hashtags repeatedly can give a spam signal to Instagram.
-And that can lead to a shadow ban – it’s when your content isn’t being shown in the hashtags that you use.
-Another reason to switch up your hashtags is to be discovered by new people as new hashtags = a new set of people that follow them.
+And that can lead to a reduced reach (in other words, a shadow ban).
+Another reason to switch up your hashtags is to be discovered by new people, as new hashtags = a new set of people who can spot them.

 Feature hubs